 If given the option between building something from nothing or continuing to build on an established business, chances are you’ll take the company that’s already off and running.

-Becoming ‘known’ is perhaps one of the most overlooked factors in starting your own company.
+Becoming known is perhaps one of the most overlooked factors in starting your own company.
 Establishing who you are and how you benefit your customer base takes time, effort and resources (both human and financial).

 Employees Who Understand the Business

-Even when you’re ready to hit the ground running after you’ve completed the sale, it’s going to take time for you to fully understand and identify with the business.
+Even when you’re ready to hit the ground running after you’ve finished purchasing a business, it’s going to take time for you to fully understand and identify with the business.
 Having experienced employees gives you the breathing room you’ll need to get in sync with the business.

 Knowing what to do in any scenario is all about practice.
-By taking over an established business, you’re inheriting all of the hard work and due diligence they’ve done internally.
-While you’ll need to review these systems and procedures independently, the groundwork has already been laid out for you.
+By taking over an established business, you’re inheriting all of the hard work and due diligence of the previous owner.
+While you’ll need to review the established systems and procedures independently, the groundwork has already been laid out for you.

 Holding copyrights and patents to specific products and processes can separate your business from the competition.
 Sometimes getting access to these intellectual properties is worth the cost of buying the business in the first place.

-The Downsides to Buying an Existing Business
+Downsides to Buying an Existing Business

 Higher Upfront Costs

 When you purchase an established company, the majority of your costs will be steered directly into buying out the interests of the current owner(s).
-While you may not have to deal with the costs of establishing a brand or furnishing your company, you will have to pay a premium for the hard work and intellectual property the seller has produced.
+While you may not have to deal with the costs of establishing a brand or furnishing your company, you’ll have to pay a premium for the hard work and intellectual property the seller has produced.

 Aside from the tangible assets you’ll be acquiring, you’re also be receiving the following:

-- Tried and tested processes and policies
+Tried and tested processes and policies

-- Assets, equipment, copyrights, and other intellectual properties
+Assets, equipment, copyrights and other intellectual properties

 Regardless of how long you spend doing your research or asking questions, there will always be some kind of uncertainty in buying an existing business.
 Whether it’s a physical problem with your office that an inspector missed or an application method that wasn’t so proprietary after all, things are bound to be overlooked or oversold.